apanasyu/TwitterTargetCommunityCollection/README.md

 For each unique id that is followed by the community we record how many times the id has been followed.
 We also use Twitter API to look up user profile information for each id.
 This is accomplished via following code:

+    for communityName in communities:
+        db_name = communityName
+        collectionName = "friendsOfCommunity"

+        usersCommunityFollows = loadFriends(db[collectionName])
+        friends = usersCommunityFollows.keys()
+        collectionNameToWrite = "friendInfo"
+        collectionNameToWrite2 = "communityOverWhichFriendInfoCollected"
+        mainProcessIDs(twitterAPI1, db_name, collectionNameToWrite, friends, collectionNameToWrite2, port)

-The top 10 influencers for
+As an example the top 10 influencers for community in Belarus are: